SeldonIO/seldonio.github.com/content-recommendation-models.md

 # In Depth Discussion

+In the following sections we discuss each model and its particular parameters.

 # Matrix Factorization
 An algorithm made popular due to its sucess in the Netflix competition.
-It tries to find a small set of latent user and item factors that explain the user-item viewing data.
+It tries to find a small set of latent user and item factors that explain the user-item interaction data.
 We use the [Apache Spark ALS](https://spark.apache.org/docs/latest/mllib-collaborative-filtering.html) implementation.

 ## Configuration options